 The objectives for this project were split into two distinct parts, chemical reprocessing, and forensic analysis.
 The procedure will also be broken up along these same lines.
 Although both parts require some element of experimental procedure, the first requires more and will be discussed in greater detail below under the heading of experimental, while the other will be more analytical in nature.

-Analytical Procedure: This experiment will utilize an irradiated 12.9 ± 0.1 mg of DUO2 irradiated to some degree in a particular neutron field.
+Analytical Procedure: This experiment will utilize an irradiated 12.9 ± 0.1 mg of DUO2 irradiated to degree lower burnup in a particular fast neutron environment.
 The specifics of this information is known to some, but not to the author, and working through the procedures for the forensic analysis will give some grounding for the history of the sample.
 Working from this “blind” perspective will help by removing bias towards particular results or conclusions.

-Attribution indicators such as burnup or fluence each capitalize on certain information of how nuclides are produced or consumed in a nuclear reactor and on the rate of this production or consumption, which depends on neutronic flux spectra and accurate cross section data.
+Attribution indicators such as burnup or neutron fluence each capitalize on certain information of how nuclides are produced or consumed in a nuclear reactor and on the rate of their production or consumption, which depends on the neutron spectra and fluence rate and accurate neutron interaction nuclear cross section data.
 The specific information that will be used for each of the indicators are discussed below.

-Burnup is an operational parameter for the amount of energy produced from a mass of fissionable material, and is calculated with Equation 1, where m refers to the mass of heavy metal in metric tons.
+Burnup is an operational parameter for the amount of energy produced from a mass of fissionable material, and is calculated with Equation 1, where m refers to the mass of heavy metal in the irradiated fuel in metric tons.
 This is useful for reactor designers and operators, whose goal is to produce electricity efficiently.
 From an operational standpoint this term is relatively straightforward to determine.
 Knowing the amount of fuel put into a system, the amount of energy produced can be calculated with a specific heat calculation on the working fluid in the reactor system and the operation time.
 To precisely determine this parameter from a reactor physics point of view the total number fissions from each fissionable isotope needs to be known along with their recoverable energy.
-This information is more difficult to acquire because the concentrations of fissionable material in a fissioning system is constantly changing.
-Burnup will thus be determined with a fission product that builds into the fuel matrix linearly as a function of burnup.
+This information is more difficult to acquire because the concentrations of fissionable material in a fissioning system (nuclear reactor) is constantly changing.
+Burnup will thus be determined with a fission product that builds in the fuel matrix linearly as a function of burnup, such as Cs-137 or Nd-148.

 Equation 1 Burnup equation